cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 ## Complete Exchange with a Partially Filled Sell Order

-An order is sent to sell 10mcx for 3vcx.
+An order is sent to sell 10 `marscoin` for 3 `venuscoin`.

 ```
 # Source blockchain
 interchanged tx ibcdex send-sellOrder ibcdex channel-0 mcx 10 vcx 3
 ```

-The sell amount is 10mcx, but the opened buy order amount is only 5mcx.
+The sell amount is 10 `marscoin`, but the opened buy order amount is only 5 `marscoin`.
 The buy order gets filled completely and removed from the order book.
-The author of the previously created buy order recived 10 mcx vouchers from the exchange.
+The author of the previously created buy order recived 10 `marscoin` vouchers from the exchange.

 ```yml
 # Target blockchain